Craig Bennett: Newspaper journalist

 Bennett started his professional media career in 1980 when he became a copy boy and then cadet journalist at The Daily Mirror and Daily Telegraph newspapers, covering general news stories.

 Television

 He moved into television several years later, initially appearing on children's program The Harry & Ralph Show, but becoming best known at covering entertainment news on programs such as Good Morning Australia, Good Morning Sydney, After Noon, Midday, At Home with John Mangos, Monday to Friday, Good Taste, Today Tonight, The Morning Show and The Daily Edition.

 Entertainment reporter

 Since 2013, Bennett has appeared on Network Ten morning program Studio 10, where he hosts regular showbiz segments and conducts in-depth interviews with local and international celebrities.

 Radio

 Bennett has also been a regular contributor on many Australian, New Zealand and South African radio stations throughout his career.

 Stage

 In 2016, Bennett starred as outrageous ugly sister Hernia in Bonnie Lythgoe's stage production of the pantomime Cinderella at Sydney's State Theatre.
 Cinderella also starred Gina Liano, Peter Everett, Tim Maddren and Jimmy Rees.

+YouTube

+Alongside TV producer Kelley Shepherd, Craig co-created the YouTube channel Celebrity Drop.